 And I am pleased to say that I have succeeded.
 I have eaten a purely plant-based diet for the last three weeks.

 Completely free of animal products?
 Well…

-As I mentioned in my initial post, I take a daily grape seed extract tablet as a natural assistance to slightly high blood pressure (family history) – the shell of that is made with gelatin.
-Technically not vegan, although I wasn’t going to stop taking it for the month.
+As I mentioned in my initial post, I take a daily grapeseed extract tablet as a natural assistance to slightly high blood pressure (family history) – the shell of that is made with gelatin.
+Of course that isn’t vegan, although I wasn’t going to stop taking it for the month.

 I have also been a little flexible with alcoholic drinks.
 Not that I have drunk much alcohol in January, yet I turned a blind eye to a few beers which may or may not have contained isinglass (a fish by-product used in the beer refining process).

 So I potentially drank some dried fish bladder, but I’m not going to beat myself up about it.

 As many people know, even before Veganuary, I wasn’t a big meat eater – maybe a burger once every few weeks or some fish if I ate out.
 Oh yeah, and my dad’s Bolognese sauce.
 But it wasn’t like it hit January 1st and I suddenly had to replace ALL my meals with meat-free alternatives.

 Aside from not eating much meat, I was already eating many vegan dishes.
 For example, three-bean chilli, bean stews, a LOT of oats, and that kind of thing.
 My regular protein powder is vegan too (I prefer the taste).

 But to this list I added some new recipes.
 One was a high-protein Mexican dish made with tofu, quinoa and beans (as pictured at the top of this page).

 The other was a warming paprika-spiced bean, courgette and vegan sausage casserole, which was a particular favourite.
 I also made a one-pot cajun bean and rice… thing.
 Nice.